ranit77/ranit77/README.md

 ## 👋 Hey there!
 I'm Ranit Ghosh

-🔭 Currently diving deep into **Java with Spring Boot**
+🔭 Currently diving deep into **Java with Spring Boot** utilizing tools like **Spring JDBC**.

 🚀 I've been working on hands-on projects using **Spring JDBC**, which are still under development — currently kept private.
 Stay tuned — they’ll be made public very soon!

-💻 Passionate about building real-world Java backend applications and constantly improving.
+💻 Passionate about backend development, database connectivity, and writing clean, production-ready Java code.

 Thanks for stopping by! 😊